Moonstroke/cyano/README.md

 ### Footnotes

 <a href="#1">1</a>: A toroidal grid is, by opposition to a rectangular (or
-standard) one, is a configuration of the board in which each cell crossing a wall will re-enter the board on the opposite side instead of disappearing.
+standard) one, is a configuration of the grid in which each cell crossing a boundary will re-enter the grid on the opposite side instead of disappearing.
 It allows to virtually replicate an infinite grid -- except that ships might wrap around and interact with the original pattern that launched it, resulting in behaviour that would not have occurred on a truly infinite grid.